-We are now open!!
 We want to thank everyone for their patience and understanding!!

 The State of Maine will allow adults who obtain and receive a negative COVID-19 test from a specimen taken no longer than 72 hours prior to arrival to forgo the 14-day quarantine upon arrival in Maine.
 This test indicates that, even when coming from areas with a higher prevalence of the disease than Maine’s, such visitors are unlikely to have COVID-19 and to spread it to Maine residents and other visitors.
 Individuals may be tested in Maine, but they must quarantine while awaiting the results.